OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Please note: Student Films will ALSO compete in the above four mentioned categories, but MUST be entered in this category to be eligible for the College Student prizes.
 For instance, our Grand Jury Prize winner for Best Student Short in 2013 went to "I Think This is the Closest to How the Footage Looked."
 It was also the Honorable Mention for Best Documentary Short.
 Student films entered in other categories will only be eligible in that category.
 You need only enter once, in this category, to be eligible in both categories.

-Recent winners include, "Pink Helment Posse," "I Think This is the Closes to How the Footage Looked," "Bian Zi," "Deeper Than Yesterday," and "Walnut."
+Recent winners include, "Wire Cutters," "Pink Helment Posse," "I Think This is the Closes to How the Footage Looked," "Bian Zi," and "Deeper Than Yesterday."

 |Young Filmmakers Short Film Competition

 |VERY IMPORTANT: The Young FIlmmakers Competition is open to all filmmakers age 18 and under - a copy of a State or School ID or a verification letter from a teacher MUST be provided with entry.
 Additionally, you MUST enter a birth date for the director on the entry form.

 Entries submitted into this category who do not meet the age requirements will be disqualified and no refund will granted.

 If you find you have entered by accident, please delete and resubmit your entry in the appropriate category.

 The winning filmmaker receives a scholarship offer from Watkins School of Art, Design and Film worth $20,000 over four years.

 |Tennessee First Short Film Competition